Managing email aliases#

 Create or delete an alias#

-You can create as many aliases as you want by adding a new line to the file, following the postfix aliases db syntax:
+You can create as many aliases as you want by adding a new line to the file, following the Postfix aliases db syntax:

 To delete an alias, simply delete or comment out (using #